toverainc/willow-autocorrect/README.md

 ```

 The important thing to look for is the `text_match_info/tokens_matched` field, which is what we use for the `TOKEN_MATCH_THRESHOLD` above.
-This can give you an idea of how to tune this thing for whatver your actual experience is.
+This can give you an idea of how to tune this thing for whatever your actual experience is.

 ### Resource Utilization and Performance
 Resource utilization is very minimal.
 It's a complete non-issue unless you have tons of commands and even then probably not a big deal.